The current state of philanthropy in America.

 January 1, 1998

 in this forum:

 Are Americans now more concerned with humanitarian and social philanthropy than ever before?
 Does America's generosity derive from some national benevolence or is it representative of a failure by our government to provide a social safety net for the underprivileged?
 With respect to Mr. Soros' and Mr. Turner's philanthropic undertakings, do you believe that there is a danger with such large scale donations?
 With all the attention given to Soros and Turner, it seems to me that the "little man", the average American, has been grossly overlooked.
 Has not the average American also been giving more?
 What do you believe can explain the recent upturn in philanthropic donations?
 New wealth?
 New spirituality?
-Ernest McBride of St. Louis, MO, asks:
+Alexander T. Gibbons of Madison, WI, asks: